(Chobe, Linyanti, Okavango, Makgadikgadi)

 Situated in Kempton Park, in the province of Gauteng, Peermont Metcourt Emperor's Palace is the perfect stop for access to the airport.
 Through European design techniques and careful planning, architects and decorators have created a hotel veiled in grand magnificence.
 The 196 rooms are spacious and clean, with service staff regularly maintaining rooms.
 A range of amenities are available in each room, from writing desks to the best in high tech options.
 Dine at the hotel's fine dining restaurant, Aurelia's.
 Meal settings range from romantic, candlelit environments to relaxed al fresco breakfasts.
 The chefs are recognized for break through New Style South African fusion food.
 Make use of the hotel and resort's excellent facilities, which include an on-site casino and spa.

 Today you will take the courtesy airport shuttle that runs to/from your hotel.
-Please note that the Courtesy Shuttle runs between the hours of 06h00 and 00h00 daily, every 15 min or half hour.
-Let us know if you would prefer a private transfer, these can be arranged through your travel consultant.
+Please note that the Courtesy Shuttle runs between the hours of 06h00 and 00h00 daily, every 15 minutes or half hour.

-The lodge's staff will provide a shared transfer from the airstrip.
-The transfer time will depend on your lodge's location, it varies between 10 and 45 minutes.
+A representative from your lodging accommodation will provide you with a shared transfer from the airstrip.
+The transfer time will depend on your lodge's location; the travel time may vary between 10 and 45 minutes.

-The camp's staff will come and greet you at the airstrip for a shared transfer to the camp.
+A representative will greet you at the airstrip upon your arrival and provide a shared transfer to your camp accommodation today.

-Kwando Lagoon is perched on the banks of the wild Kwando River, overlooking the Mudumu National Park.
-The camp is nestled beneath towering African Ebony and Marula trees and accommodates up to 16 guests in eight traditionally styled 'tents.'
-The social areas are under thatch and open to views of the tranquil waters of the lagoon, hearty meals are served in this area which has a typical open and airy safari atmosphere.
+Kwando Lagoon is perched on the banks of the wild Kwando River, overlooking the Mudumu National Park in the Namibian Caprivi Strip.
+The camp is nestled beneath towering ebony and marula trees and accommodates up to 16 guests in eight traditionally styled 'tents.'
 The heavily forested site is home to a wide variety of birds and mammals, while elephant and hippo are normally visible from the camp.
 The stunning views and close proximity of wildlife all contribute to the pervading sense of calm at Lagoon.

 This short flight travels from Linyanti to Okavango, Botswana.